rekha-balan/azure-docs-test2-pr.nl-NL/articles/service-fabric/service-fabric-diagnostics-how-to-monitor-and-diagnose-services-locally.md

 ---
-title: Debug Azure microservices in Windows | Microsoft Docs
+title: Debug Azure Service Fabric apps in Windows | Microsoft Docs
 description: Learn how to monitor and diagnose your services written using Microsoft Azure Service Fabric on a local development machine.
 services: service-fabric
 documentationcenter: .net